 - Disability

-2. Learn what the current organisational culture is in regard to D&I and identify areas of concern
+2. Learn what the current organisational culture is in regard to D&I, identify areas of concern and deal with them

 Ask employees about their perceptions.
 Does the company take D&I seriously enough?
 Are current efforts working?
 What additional initiatives would they like to see?